"

 International Classification of Function

 The International Classification of Functioning, Disability, and Health (ICF) was developed by the World Health Organization to provide standard language and a conceptual basis for the definition and measurement of disability at the individual and population levels.
-You have also seen this model in MBB.
-It integrates the major models of disability – the medical model and the social model – recognizing the role of both environmental factors and of health conditions in the creation of disability.
+It integrates the two major models of disability, the medical model and the social model, recognizing the role of both environmental factors and of health conditions and the interrelatedness of the two.

 Disability, disparities and bias